Samsung/tizen-docs/docs/application/vscode-ext/index.md

 - To use the Tizen Emulator Manager:

   > **Note**
-  > The Tizen Emulator Manager shows the emulator media installation window only when no media are installed on your computer.
+  > The Tizen Emulator Manager shows the emulator images installation window only when no images are installed on your computer.

   1. Open the **Command Palette** and enter **tizen emulator**.
   2. Select **Tizen .NET: Launch Tizen Emulator Manager**.